 ADAC continued to receive excellent support from the Center’s team of advisors, the Executive Counselors team.
 ADAC’s Executive Counselors continued to provide unfunded/pro-bono support by participating in teleconferences and other engagement opportunities.
 The Counselors advise ADAC leadership on overall strategy of Center efforts and connect ADAC to greater research collaboration with international, federal, and Alaskan partners.

-ADAC’s Executive Counselors in Program Year 6 continued to meet either individually or collectively with Center leadership and conducted three Strategic meetings with ADAC leadership via a dedicated forum.
+ADAC’s Executive Counselors in Program Year 6 continued to meet either individually or collectively with Center leadership and conducted three strategic meetings with ADAC leadership via a dedicated forum.

 The following are ADAC’s Executive Counselors who participated in the Center’s Program Year 6 efforts: